3 min read | 23 December, 2020 By Laura Sands

 To become a more agile business, you must get to grips with unambiguous and accessible communication methods.

 Many agile businesses use information dashboards to provide real-time communication channels that allow teams to collaborate and understand what’s going on.
-Trello, Monday and Slack are intuitive and work well in an agile workplace.
+Monday and Slack are intuitive and work well in an agile workplace.

 Daily team huddles are another way of engaging your teams and building better communication and cohesion.
 Because they’re held daily, you ensure information is shared in a timely fashion.